 4. Your builder

 Like any long-term relationship, it’s really important to look for the right fit when it comes to the builder who’s building your home.
-There are many types of builders- from volume builders, to custom design builders (like us).
-A volume builder design may not necessarily fit on your land size and layout, plus your house will look the same as hundreds of others whereas custom design builders collaborate intensively with families to provide a bespoke design that meets regulatory requirements.
+There are many types of builders- from volume builders to new home builders.
+A volume builder design may not necessarily fit your land size and layout, plus your house will look the same as hundreds of others whereas custom design builders collaborate intensively with families to provide a bespoke design that meets regulatory requirements.

 Nailed the hit list?
 We’re ready when you are.
 Contact us today to get started on your dream home.

 Ready to start your building journey?
 Chat to our team of experts today and get a FREE personalised quoteFind Out More